rubyrainbows/dynamic-forms/README.md

 * `data-dynamic-form-template` defines the div as a template, and the value given is the id for the template.
 This div will be removed from the form to prevent it from being used as input.
 * `data-dynamic-form-add` defines a button that is used to create a new row.
 * `data-dynamic-form-remove` defines a button that is used to remove a row.
-* `data-dynamic-fom-input` is used for naming of dynamically added rows.
+* `data-dynamic-form-input-id-template` is used for naming of dynamically added rows.
+The value will be replaced with the id.
+* `data-dynamic-form-input-name` is used by the fill to fill the input field.

 ### Input Naming